BITSS/ACRE/02_structure_of_excercise.md

        research:   5%       10%        5%         10%         70%

+## 1 - Scope
-1 - Read the paper and identify main scientific claims.
+Read the paper and identify main scientific claims.
 Define scope of the reproduction exercise (10%).
 Declare if assessment will be about [all or main outputs](01_definitions.md#types-of-reproduction).

+## 2 - Assess
-2 - Assess the current level of computational reproducibility of the different outputs in the paper.
+Assess the current level of computational reproducibility of the different outputs in the paper.
   - 2.1 - List all the input materials found or referred in the reproduction package:
     - 2.1.1 - List all raw data sources as described in the paper (for example "CPS March 2018 from CEPR") and, if raw data is available, match it with the filename in the reproducibility package (`cepr_march_2018.dta`).
 The result will have the following structure: